-Dissidenz is Bich-Quân Tran’s new company -she previously founded and run video distribution company Blaq Out for ten years.
-Having explored different paths while at Blaq Out -whether DVD international sales with French classics by Luc Moullet, Jean-Claude Brisseau, Jean Paul Civeyrac or Raul Ruiz, to name a few, or actual international sales and all rights distribution with Koji Wakamatsu’s films (including UNITED RED ARMY and Berlinale Silver Bear Winner CATERPILLAR), Bich-Quân Tran decided to leave Blaq Out end of 2011 to create a new company with broadened activities: Dissidenz.
+Dissidenz was founded by Bich-Quân Tran in 2012 -she previously founded and run video distribution company Blaq Out for ten years.
+Having explored different paths while at Blaq Out, whether DVD international sales with French classics by Luc Moullet, Jean-Claude Brisseau, Jean Paul Civeyrac or Raul Ruiz, to name a few, or actual international sales and all rights distribution with Koji Wakamatsu’s films (including UNITED RED ARMY and Berlinale Silver Bear Winner CATERPILLAR), Bich-Quân Tran decided to leave Blaq Out end of 2011 to create a new company with broadened activities: Dissidenz.

 Dissidenz is the global arm whereas Dissidenz Films is a Paris-based distribution company focused on maverick documentary features and cross-genre works as well as Asian auteur films.

 Dissidenz more specifically looks into coproduction of auteur-driven maverick gems with a high entertainment value as well as outstanding radical films by directors with a unique artistic vision.

-Documentary features Dissidenz Films released in France include SPECIAL FLIGHT and THE SHELTER by Fernand Melgar, FORGET ME NOT by David Sieveking and DIOR AND I by Frederic Tcheng and CHRISTO: WALKING ON WATER by Andrey M. Paounov.
+Documentary features Dissidenz Films released in France include SPECIAL FLIGHT and THE SHELTER by Fernand Melgar, FORGET ME NOT by David Sieveking, DIOR AND I by Frederic Tcheng and CHRISTO: WALKING ON WATER by Andrey M. Paounov.